basic-1/basic-1c/a1stm8/docs/reference.md

 `<source_linesN>`
 `.ENDIF`

 Assembler keeps source code lines between the first directive with true condition and the next one.
-If all conditions are false the source code lines between `.ELSE` and `.ENDIF` directives are selected (if `.ELSE` clause exists).
+If all condition expressions are false the source code lines between `.ELSE` and `.ENDIF` directives are selected (if `.ELSE` clause exists).

-The next comparison operators can be used in the conditions:
+The next comparison operators can be used in the condition expressions:
 - `==` - equality check
 - `!=` - inequality check
 - `>` - greater than check